EuroPython/website/data/pages-content/volunteers.md

 # Summary of tasks

-### Conference Desk
-  - Answer lots of questions
-  - Help with social event tickets, workshops, etc.
-  - Help with print outs, lost items, calls, etc.
-  - Good English skills are mandatory
-  - This job involves a lot of talking and smiling

 ### Registration Desk
   - Hand out registration badges
   - Check student IDs
   - Register On-Desk tickets and day passes
   - Answer general questions
   - This job involves a lot of talking

+### Session Chairing
+  - Help speakers in preparing their notebooks for the talks
+  - Introduce the speakers to the audience
+  - Signal time left to the speakers
+  - Make sure talks are finished on time
+  - Moderate Q&A session and help with passing around microphones and introduce remote attendees.
+  - This job involves speaking in front of people, moderation, and walking with a microphone

 ### T-Shirt Handout